Dear

-The rental car process is an adventure in and of itself, let alone the actual feat of driving.
+rental car process is an adventure in and of itself, let alone the actual feat of driving.
 And oh what a feat it was!
-Driving down two lane roads that were no wider than my driveway; hidden speed and traffic cameras everywhere; driving on the wrong side of the car on the wrong side of the road…
+Driving down two lane roads that

+Oh, and there was also some pretty bad traffic.
 The driving responsibility fell solely on P’s shoulder’s, because I was too young to rent a car (nevermind the fact that I was the one that taught him to drive).
 It was definitely a challenge for me to “take a back seat” and just trust in P’s adaptability.
 The extended insurance also really helped with this challenge!

 So, after a couple days in Dublin, we picked up our rental car and drove to Kilkenny, a pretty town a couple of hours South East of Dublin.